Monash and Emory universities unite to advance gender-sensitive water research

-The research will sit within the Monash-led RISE program, which is currently in its co-design phase in Makassar, Indonesia.
-In this phase, researchers are currently on the ground mapping out the upgrades to informal settlements alongside citizens, to ensure the upgrades are responsive and appropriate to the community’s needs.
-The process is being led by Project Investigators Research Fellow Dr Michaela Prescott and PhD candidate Dasha Spasojevic from Monash’s Faculty of Art, Design and Architecture.
+The research will be conducted by RISE, which is currently in its co-design phase in Makassar, Indonesia.
+In this phase, researchers are on the ground mapping out the upgrades to informal settlements alongside residents, to ensure the upgrades are responsive and appropriate to the community’s needs.
+The research is being led by Project Investigators Research Fellow Dr Michaela Prescott and PhD candidate Dasha Spasojevic from Monash’s Faculty of Art, Design and Architecture.

-Monash and Emory will take a closer look in to this community co-design process; by documenting and codifying empirical knowledge on the role, needs and priorities of women and girls during co-design, the research could re-shape urban water and sanitation interventions.
+Monash and Emory will take a closer look at this community co-design process: by documenting and codifying knowledge about the roles, needs and priorities of women and girls during co-design, the research could re-shape urban water and sanitation interventions.

-Gender specialist Dr Becky Batagol, Associate Professor at Monash’s Faculty of Law and the Monash Sustainable Development Institute, is the lead Chief Investigator on this RISE add-on project.
+Gender specialist Dr Becky Batagol, Associate Professor at Monash’s Faculty of Law and the Monash Sustainable Development Institute, is Monash's Chief Investigator on this project.
 Dr Batagol is passionate that gender-sensitive collaboration is critical when designing water and sanitation interventions in making sure that all community members have equal access to the investments in this sector.

 ‘This sub-study within RISE is an opportunity for us to better understand who these nature-based solutions are working for, to ultimately help improve access to the social and health benefits that these solutions offer,’ Dr Batagol explained.